 The radiologist who performed your vascular access procedure will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.

-Your physician will contact DeKalb Medical to schedule your vascular access procedure for you.
+Your physician will contact us to schedule your vascular access procedure for you.

-If your vascular access procedure will be performed at DeKalb Medical at North Decatur, you will go to the hospital’s central registration area.
+If your vascular access procedure will be performed at Emory Decatur Hospital, you will go to the hospital’s central registration area.

-If your vascular access procedure is being performed at DeKalb Medical at Hillandale, go to the hospital’s registration area.
+If your vascular access procedure is being performed at Emory Hillandale Hospital, go to the hospital’s registration area.